-- (a) carry out probability calculations for various discrete and continuous probability distributions, and choose the appropriate probability distribution in different scenarios. - (b) create and properly interpret numerical and graphical data summaries. - (c) properly interpret probability and carry out basic probability calculations. - (d) explain statistical inference concepts and methods, including concepts related to sampling distributions, confidence intervals, and hypothesis tests. - (e) choose an appropriate statistical inference procedure in a variety of situations, carry out the procedure, and effectively communicate a proper interpretation of the results. - (f) conduct a linear regression analysis, including statistical inference procedures on the model parameters, and provide a proper interpretation of the results. - (g) use industry-relevant software to assist in conducting the abovementioned learning outcomes.
+- interpret probability and carry out basic probability calculations. - carry out probability calculations for various discrete and continuous probability distributions, and choose the appropriate probability distribution in different scenarios. - create and interpret numerical and graphical data summaries. - explain statistical inference concepts and methods, including concepts related to sampling distributions, confidence intervals, and hypothesis tests. - choose an appropriate statistical inference procedure in a variety of situations, carry out the procedure, and effectively communicate a proper interpretation of the results. - conduct a linear regression analysis, including statistical inference procedures on the model parameters, and provide a proper interpretation of the results. - use industry-relevant software to assist in conducting the abovementioned learning outcomes.